 Except it did not take long for those expectations to be dashed.
 This is why every word the king uttered soon took on the anxious spectacle of The Fonz from Happy Days struggling to say, “I’m sorry.”

-In the end, Philippe merely reiterated the hackneyed words of regrets for Belgium’s colonial past.
+In the end, Philippe merely reiterated the hackneyed words of regret for Belgium’s colonial past.

 For the record, Germany has apologized for its colonial crimes in Namibia.
-The United States has apologized for the crime against humanity its institution of slavery constituted.
+The United States has apologized for the crime against humanity its institution of slavery constituted, a reckoning I marked while commemorating Juneteenth and its own two-and-a-half-year delay in delivering freedom.
 And, of course, Britain set a precedent by not only apologizing but paying reparations for colonial crimes in Kenya in 2013.